griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 date: 0008-08-01
 ---

-In this module, we will use our scRNA seurat object to explore the immune receptor T and B cells diversity.
-To recognize both antigens and tumor neoantigens, T cells can generate diverse receptor sequences through somatic V(D)J recombination.
-While B cells perform V(D)J recombination during developement and then, after antigen encounter, use somatic hypermutation to further diversify their receptors.
+In this module, we will use our scRNA seurat object to explore immune receptor T and B cell diversity.
+To recognize both antigens and tumor neoantigens, T cells generate diverse receptor sequences through somatic V(D)J recombination.
+B cells perform V(D)J recombination during developement and then, after antigen encounter, use somatic hypermutation to further diversify their receptors.

-We will be using [scRepertoire](https://www.borch.dev/uploads/screpertoire/) to explore the receptor data.
+We will be using [scRepertoire](https://www.borch.dev/uploads/screpertoire/) to explore TCR and BCR data.
 This R package provides several convenient processing and visualization functions that are easy to understand and use.
 We will then add the clonal information for both B and T cells back onto our Seurat object to be used in further analysis.

 ```R